 The following page provides a snapshot of ECSU's current credit ratings, along with (1) a summary of various credit factors identified in ECSU's most recent rating report and (2) recommendations for maintaining and improving ECSU's credit ratings in the future.

-Moody's maintains a Baa2 rating on ECSU's general revenue bonds.
+Moody's upgraded ECSU's rating on ECSU's general revenue bonds to Baa1.
 The outlook is stable.